 American Recovery Service, Inc or ARSI is a third-party collection agency based in Southern California.
 ARSI has received consumer complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA), including attempting to collect debts not owed and using false or misleading language in an effort to collect a debt.
 If you have been contacted by this debt collector, make sure you understand your rights before taking action.

 Have questions?
 Call us now at 855-301-6100 for a Free Case Evaluation.

 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), American Recovery Service, Inc. is a legitimate collection agency founded in 1986.
 The BBB established a profile page for American Recovery Service or ARSI in 1998.
-ARSI is listed as a collection agency and collection system provider.
+American Recovery Service is listed as a collection agency and collection system provider.